-Nearer the time, once local events programmes are available, we may build in items to further enrich the itinerary, such as folk music nights or interesting exhibitions.
+Nearer the time, once local events programmes are available, we may build in items to further enrich the itinerary, such as a folk music night or interesting exhibitions.

 Personal travel insurance is required.
 Flights to and from Edinburgh are not included, nor are gratuities.
 As a rough guideline, you may want to budget around 250 GBP (approx. 326 USD) in total for the meals that are not included in the price.

 Once the balance payment has been made you will receive the pre-travel information with everything you need to know, e.g. what clothing and art materials to bring.